 The movement here is also less expensive.

 This time, the brand’s owner decided to use the simple Miyota 8215 automatic caliber.
 Built on 21 jewels and offering around 45 hours of power reserve, the movement features simple unidirectional winding and its second hand doesn’t hack, which makes it harder to correctly set the watch, but doesn’t look like a real problem if you don’t plan to launch rockets into space.
-The mechanism is popular among relatively small watchmakers like Magrette, Festina and the likes, although Citizen itself uses it for own cheaper timepieces.
+The mechanism is popular among relatively small watchmakers like Magrette, Festina, and the likes, although Citizen itself uses it for its own cheaper timepieces.

 Like many inexpensive mechanisms, it is not terribly accurate with -20/+40 seconds a day on a new movement being within the official specs of the engine.
 Also, with its balance wheel beating at a frequency of just 21,600 vibrations per hour, the seconds hand of your OPS Diver will move in a somewhat jerky fashion, which may irritate those who’ve already got used to a lot smoother run of a watch ticking at 28,800 vph.

-The nighttime legibility, on the other hand, is perfect thanks to an extensive use of flat tritium gas tubes making it a nice tool for those who plan to use the watch in murky water or in some other conditions where you just need your indicators and hour markers to glow as brightly as possible without the need of backlighting.
+The nighttime legibility, on the other hand, is perfect thanks to extensive use of flat tritium gas tubes making it a nice tool for those who plan to use the watch in murky water or in some other conditions where you just need your indicators and hour markers to glow as brightly as possible without the need of backlighting.

 The hour marker at 12 hours, as well as the bezel pip, is equipped with yellow tubes, while the other indices and all three hands are equipped with green elements.
 Judging by the looks of it, the dial is easily readable, even deep underwater.

-At less than 45 millimeter in diameter and with lug to lug length of just 51 millimeters, the watch is not terribly oversized and will probably suit most wrists.
+At less than 45 millimeters in diameter and with a lug to lug length of just 51 millimeters, the watch is not terribly oversized and will probably suit most wrists.

 Photos: Deep Blue